dgrnbrg/piplin/articles/guides.md

 ###  [Getting started](/articles/intro.html)

-An overview of Project Name with a quick tutorial that helps you to get started with it.
-It should take about 10 minutes to read and study the provided code examples
+An overview of Piplin with a quick tutorial that helps you to get started with it.
+It should take about 30 minutes to read and study the provided code examples

 ## Tell Us What You Think!